zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 records different utterances of digits from 0 to 9 in Arabic.
 For each digit, 13 features are measured at each time point, though different digits have different number of time points for each sequence.
-That is, each person has a $tau \times 13$ sequence for a given digit.
+That is, each person has a $\tau \times 13$ sequence for a given digit.
 Different persons are separated by a blank row in the data files.
 For a given person, each row is a feature vector of length 13, and the next $\tau$ rows (until the next blank or end of file) represent the sequence for that person.

-Also, in the training data the first 660 persons all utter '0', the next 660 utter '1', and so on.
-Thus, for each sequence there is only 1 output label, namely the digit being pronounced.
+Also, in the training data the first 660 persons all utter '0', the next 660 utter '1', and so on, until digit '9'.
+Thus, for each sequence there is only one output label, namely the digit being pronounced.

 In the testing data, the format is the same, except each digit has 220